Touchin' on My

-"Touchin' On My" is the first promotional single and the third single released from 3OH!3's third album Streets of Gold.
-It was released as a digital download on 18 May 2010 and was released as a single on January 20, 2011.
+"Touchin' On My" is a song by American hip-hop duo 3OH!3.
+It was the first promotional single and the third single released from their third studio album Streets of Gold.
+It was released as a digital download on May 18, 2010, and was released as a single on January 20, 2011.

+Release

+"Touchin' On My" was released on May 18, 2010, via iTunes as the first promotional single from Streets of Gold.
+It was later released as the album's third single on January 20, 2011, gaining radio airplay, as well as a music video released in promotion.

+Live performances

+The duo performed the track during their tour with Cobra Starship in the spring of 2010.
+They also performed the song at the 2024 When We Were Young Festival.

 Critical reception

-David Jeffries of AllMusic referred to the song as "cute", positively commenting on the use of "a censor’s bleep into its synth pop melody".
-Emily Mackay of NME criticized the song, commenting that "There’s no lamer sound in ‘offensive’ pop than the blarts in 'Touchin’ On My’: 'Touchin’ on my BLART/While I’m touching on your BLART'".
+David Jeffries of AllMusic referred to the song as "cute", positively commenting on the use of "a censor's bleep into its synth pop melody".
+Emily Mackay of NME criticized the song, commenting that "There's no lamer sound in 'offensive' pop than the blarts in 'Touchin' On My': 'Touchin' on my -----While I'm touching on your ----- '".
 Jody Rosen of Rolling Stone stated that "The formula is the same: dopey electro rock bolstering "raps" about drinking ("Wake up next to pharaohs hung over in Cairo") and getting girls to "touch on" their privates", in reference to "I Know How to Say" and "Touchin' on My" respectively.
+Bree Davies of Westword stated that the track "follows a well-worn formula for 3OH!3: It's an EKG beat-styled sex jam that lyrically walks the thin line between jokey and raunchy.
+Though their music barely stands out among their pop-rap contemporaries -- er, Kesha."